Monesh01/Custom-FCOS-Model/README.md

 The normalized gradients are applied separately to the backbone and the heads:
 *   Gradients corresponding to variables belonging to the `FPN` layer (backbone) are stored in `bb_grads`.
 *   Gradients corresponding to all other trainable variables (heads) are stored in `heads`.
-*   The `bb_optimizer` applies gradients only to the backbone variables, and the `heads_optimizer` applies gradients only to the head variables.
+*   The `adamw_optimizer` applies gradients only to the backbone variables, and the `adamw_optimizer` applies gradients only to the head variables.

 #### 5. Training Fine-Tuning Process and Monitoring